-One approach to enhancing the students’ experiences at the UCLA Meteorite Gallery is to explore scientific themes illustrated by the specimens and posters on display.
+One approach to enhancing the students’ experiences at the UCLA Meteorite Museum is to explore scientific themes illustrated by the specimens and posters on display.
 This guide lists four topics (along with sets of basic and advanced questions and answers) that can be explored on your visit.

 Topic 1: Primitive Meteorites